In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

 At least this is the first message.
-This student of Aston University (at the time) was organising a Tedx event and was on the hunt for speakers.
+This student of Aston University (at the time) was organizing a TEDx event and was on the hunt for speakers.

 On the surface of it, one could imply that ‘you were asked on LinkedIn and that’s that’.
 But that isn’t that of course.
-It’s the tip of the iceberg, and I’d like to show you what you can’t see in my journey in becoming a Tedx speaker.
+It’s the tip of the iceberg, and I’d like to show you what you can’t see in my journey to becoming a TEDx speaker.

 This was around the time I was carving a reputation out on LinkedIn as a careers specialist: